-- Study of methods for mathematical modeling of radiation interaction with matter. - Familiarization with SPECT and CT imaging techniques. - Determination from literature of the safe exposure dose limits for occupationally exposed personnel and patients. - Study and, if necessary, adjust the geometry of the scanner system.
+- 1. Study of methods for mathematical modeling of radiation interaction with matter. - 2.
+Familiarization with SPECT and CT imaging techniques. - 3.
+Determination from literature of the safe exposure dose limits for occupationally exposed personnel and patients.

-- Calculation by mathematical modeling of the spatial distribution of particles fluencies in the experimental system for typical sources and geometries. - Conversion of the obtained data to dose units. - Analysis of the results. - Preparation of final report.
+- 4. Preparation or adjustment of the MCNPX input files for the calculations, including the conversion of the obtained fluence data to dose rate units. - 5.
+Calculation by mathematical modeling of the dose rate spatial distribution in the experimental system for typical sources and different radiation protection conditions. - 6.
+Analysis of the results. - 7.
+Preparation of Final Report.